 Google Search Console, previously known as Google Webmaster Tools, has a similar feature that detects security issues within websites.
 However, this method will only work if you have connected the site to Google Search Console and still have access to the platform.

 Alternatively, deep scan your website using a malware scanner.
-This method is ideal for webmasters with limited technical knowledge as the tool will do all the work for you.
+This method is ideal for users with limited technical knowledge, as the tool will do all the work for you.
 Plenty of online malware scanners like SiteGuarding and Quttera offer this service for free.

 If you’re familiar with coding and scripting languages, you may opt for the manual route.
-Use Chrome’s Developer Tools to check the site’s source code for suspicious third-party elements.
-Then, compare your findings with the original files via File Manager to identify any compromised files.
+Use the developer tools to inspect Chrome’s elements and check the site’s source code for suspicious third-party elements.
+Then, compare your findings with the original files via Hostinger’s File Manager to identify any compromised files.

 When checking your website manually, take note of new themes and plugins you recently installed.
 Hackers tend to exploit themes’ and plugins’ vulnerabilities with cross-site scripting (XSS) attacks, prompting visitors to execute malicious scripts on their browsers.